SFe-Team-was-taken/SFe/sfe-specification-4.0u9.md

 ## 10.2 Sample compatibility

-### 10.2.1 SFe Compression and USDP mode (Update 8)
+### 10.2.1 SFe Compression and uncompressed containerised mode (Update 9)

-Support for the USDP mode is a requirement for SFe Compression compatibility, because it uses the same features as SFe Compression with the exception of uncompressed samples instead of compressed ones.
+Support for the uncompressed containerised mode is a requirement for SFe Compression compatibility, because it uses the same features as SFe Compression with the exception of uncompressed samples instead of compressed ones.

 If a player doesn't support certain sample parameters that it finds inside the container, then it should attempt to playback the sample with the highest quality that is possible.

 While the legacy Werner SF3 method of combining compressed and uncompressed samples is deprecated, support for this method is required for SFe Compression compatibility to ensure that all Werner SF3 banks work properly.
+Official support for non-containerised samples will be removed in a future SFe version, but can be kept in to ensure compatibility with legacy SF2.0x.

-`sfSampleType` is supported in USDP mode, but not SFe Compression.
+`sfSampleType` is supported in uncompressed containerised mode, but not SFe Compression.
 It should be ignored only if a containerised sample is found with a compressed format, otherwise it should be retained.

 ### 10.2.2 Legacy sdta structure modes (Update 8)

 All players must implement legacy 16-bit mode.

-While legacy 24-bit mode support is optional, we recommend that if you implement 24-bit support for USDP mode, then legacy 24-bit mode is implemented to ensure compatibility with legacy SF2.04 banks.
+While legacy 24-bit mode support is optional, we recommend that if you implement 24-bit support for uncompressed containerised mode, then non-containerised 24-bit mode is implemented to ensure compatibility with legacy SF2.04 banks.
 This ensures that a player's 24-bit support is not limited to just SFe banks.
+This does not include SFe-only players, which are not currently permitted.
+(Update 9)

+Support for legacy structure modes is deprecated and will be removed in a future SFe version.
+SFe editors must default to using containerised samples (UCC and SFeC modes) in newly-created banks, and SFe converters must output a bank with containerised samples.
+If a bank containing non-containerised samples is loaded, SFe players should warn the user about deprecation of non-containerised samples in SFe.
+(Update 9)

 ### 10.2.3 ROM samples